Skip to main content

 Epidemiology of Infectious Diseases; Social and Behavioral Aspects of HIV/AIDS; Research Methodology;

-He has received research funding from the National Institutes of Health (NIH) (as PI on R03, R21, and R01 grants), National Science Foundation (NSF), the Foundation for AIDS Research (amfAR), the International Society for Infectious Diseases (ISID), the UCLA AIDS Institute and other agencies.
-So far, Dr. Liu has authored a total of 118 peer-reviewed papers, including 99 publications (h-index: 35; i10-index: 73) in English journals and 19 in Chinese journals.
+Since 1997, Dr. Liu has served as Principal Investigator, Co-Principal Investigator, or consultant on 13 HIV-related studies in China, 12 in the United States, and 2 in Nigeria.
+He has received research funding from the National Institutes of Health (NIH) (as PI on R03, R21, and R01 grants), the National Science Foundation (NSF), the Foundation for AIDS Research (amfAR), the International Society for Infectious Diseases (ISID), the UCLA AIDS Institute, and other agencies.
+He has authored 122 peer-reviewed publications (h-index: 41; i10-index: 92), including 103 in English-language journals and 19 in Chinese journals.

 Doctoral Degree in Epidemiology, 2002